 Any math lover will tell you that math is everywhere.
 However, when you look at history and art, you will see people actively trying to blend the two together, with an unbelievable amount of success.
 Dan Brown made more people interested in math with the Da Vinci Code.
 Modern artists also try to experiment with math.
+Many online games have math in their code and we can only guess that maybe there’s more to that.
+Maybe math was used in developing offers like the Virgin Games promotional code, or a random online coupon for an online store we love.
 Today, we will be talking about Tool and how they use math in their songs.

 The Fibonacci in Lateralus

 One of the things mentioned in the book that you already know from the horse’s mouth is the Fibonacci sequence, where each subsequent number is the sum of the two numbers before it.
 We can find the golden ratio in nature and in the way our bodies are made.

 Tool made an album called Lateralus, either after a part of the muscle in thighs or lateral thinking (or both, or neither).
 The thing is that the lyrics are sung in a Fibonacci order, with lines having a number of syllables that corresponds to the sequence.
 The lyrics even mention the spiral of the golden ratio as a symbol for growing and expanding.
 Not only that, but the riffs are played in the sequence as well.
 Also, if you arrange the songs on the album in the sequence, it sounds like the ending of one song fades into the beginning of the next.

 By definition, the word schism denotes separation into factions.
 The lyrics talk about falling apart and people growing apart from each other with no one to blame for it.
 It could also symbolize the relationship between two people that no longer talk to each other.
 However, this isn’t an analysis of the English Language and Literature variety.
 There are references to math in the lyrics themselves.